-Neoliberalism is a model under which there is a move towards free markets, capitalism, and a diversion from government ownership.
+Neoliberalism is an economic philosophy that conceptually describes a move towards free markets, capitalism, and a diversion from government ownership.
 The typical policies associated with neoliberalism include free trade, globalization, privatization, and changes in government spending to stimulate the private sector.

 Neoliberals favor a progressive tax regime and do not oppose measures such as bailing out companies in financial distress.
-Being a rather subjective topic, the concept is interpreted by different schools of thought in several ways and is often subject to debate.
+Being a rather dynamic topic, the meaning is interpreted by different schools of thought in several ways and is often subject to debate.

-- Neoliberalism is a model under which there is a move towards free markets, capitalism, and a diversion from government ownership.
+Neoliberalism is an economic philosophy that conceptually describes a move towards free markets, capitalism, and a diversion from government ownership.

 History of Neoliberalism

 Neoliberalism has gained traction over the last 25 years.
 The term neoliberalism means a new kind of liberalism.
 The idea of a liberal economy became prominent in 1776 when a Scottish economist named Adam Smith wrote a book called “The Wealth of Nations.”

 In his book, Smith propagated the idea of getting rid of government intervention and claimed that the best way for an economy to flourish is through free trade and deregulation.

 Several years later, in the 1930s, another economist named John Keynes challenged the policy of liberalism and inferred that such a policy was suitable for capitalists.
 Government intervention was deemed crucial for the welfare of the public, and it led to several leaders transitioning and working towards the common good.